ni/nimi-python/docs/nidcpower/class.rst

         Specifies which output channel(s) to include in a new session.
 Specify multiple channels by using a channel list or a channel range.
         A channel list is a comma (,) separated sequence of channel names (for example, 0,2 specifies channels 0 and 2).
 A channel range is a lower bound channel followed by a hyphen (-) or colon (:) followed by an upper bound channel (for example, 0-2 specifies channels 0, 1, and 2).

-        If independent_channels is True and a channels argument is supplied, resource_name will be combined with channels to form a resource string that specifies the instrument and channel(s).
-This operation is only valid if resource_name refers to a single device.
-To create a session across channels on multiple devices, do not provide a channels argument and use a resource_name of the form described above.
+In the Running state, multiple output channel configurations are performed sequentially based on the order specified in this parameter.
+If you do not specify any channels, by default all channels on the device are included in the session.

+        If independent_channels is False, this argument specifies which channels to include in a legacy synchronized channels session.
+Otherwise, this argument specifies which channels to include in an independent channels session for the resource specified by resource_name.

+        Initializing an independent channels session with a channels argument is deprecated.
+        For new applications, set this argument to None and use a fully-qualified channel list as the resource_name.